 Due to the anticipated discontinuation of LIBOR, recently originated or modified loans include fallback language outlining a detailed mechanism to amend the loan documents to incorporate a new reference rate to replace LIBOR, as well as a spread and other adjustments to account for differences between LIBOR and the new reference rate.

-As of December 2020, PNC’s fallback language will adopt a ‘hardwired approach’ that will specifically identify SOFR as the new reference rate.
+As of December 2020, PNC’s fallback language adopts a ‘hardwired approach’ that specifically identifies SOFR as the new reference rate.

 ISDA has also published a 2020 IBOR Fallbacks Protocol as a means to amend legacy swap contracts to include the new derivatives fallback provisions.
-PNC has adhered to the 2020 IBOR Fallbacks Protocol.
+PNC is adhering to the 2020 IBOR Fallbacks Protocol.